freenas/freenas-docs/userguide/system.rst

 Manual Updates
 ~~~~~~~~~~~~~~

-Updates can be manually downloaded as a file.
-These updates are then
+Updates can be manually downloaded as a file ending with
-applied with the :guilabel:`Manual Update` button.
-After obtaining the
-update file, click :guilabel:`Manual Update` and choose a location to
-temporarily store the file on the %brand% system.
-Use the file browser
-to locate the update file, then click :guilabel:`Apply Update` to
-apply it.

-Manual update files can be identified by their filenames, which end in
 :file:`-manual-update-unsigned.tar`.

-Manual updates cannot be used to upgrade from older major versions.
+These updates are then applied with
+the :guilabel:`Manual Update` button.
+After obtaining the update file,
+click :guilabel:`Manual Update` and choose a location to temporarily
+store the file on the %brand% system.
+Use the file browser to locate the
+update file, then click :guilabel:`Apply Update` to apply it.

 There is also an option to back up the system configuration before
 updating.
 Click :guilabel:`Click here` and select any options to export
 in the configuration file.
 Click :guilabel:`OK` to open a popup window
 to save the system configuration.

+.. tip:: Manual updates cannot be used to upgrade from older major
+   versions.

 #ifdef truenas
 .. _Updating from the CLI: